Bureau of Bilingual/ESL Education

 Students Included in AMAO 2: Attainment of Language Proficiency Data

-All students who take ACCESS for ELLs™ in the spring are included in calculating AMAO 2.
+The scores of all students who take ACCESS for ELLs™ in the spring are included in calculating AMAO 2.
 The targets for AMAO 2 include two cohorts: students who have been in a language assistance program for up to four years, and those who have been in a program five or more years.
-In order to meet AMAO 2, districts must meet both cohorts.
-Only cohorts of 10 or more students are counted for AMAO calculations.
+In order to meet AMAO 2, districts must meet the targets for both cohorts.
+Federal regulations require states to include the scores of all students in the calculation of AMAO 2.
+To comply with this requirement, the NJDOE implemented a new multiple-year methodology to calculate AMAO 2 for cohort sizes of fewer than 10 students.
+A district can meet the cohorts target as follows:

 "Attainment" is defined as a student having scored a 4.5 on the ACCESS for ELLs test.
 In order for a student to be counted as having attained English language proficiency, he/she must have achieved a score of 4.5 or higher.